 There are many important functions that must be performed by the TBPG.
-Over time, the TBPG Executive Director has made some adjustments to the TBPG's use of positions, detailing key duties and responsibilities in position descriptions and completing annual evaluations of staff performance.
-This strategy has maximized the utilization of staff resources appropriated to the agency.
-At this time, the agency has particularly highly skilled staff in place in key positions.
+Over time, the TBPG Executive Director must make adjustments to the TBPG's use of positions, detailing key duties and responsibilities in position descriptions and completing annual evaluations of staff performance.
+This strategy maximizes the utilization of staff resources appropriated to the agency.
+At this time, the agency has particularly highly skilled staff in place in all key positions.
 This ensures that the agency can manage all of its fiduciary responsibilities.